What's color got to do with it? Face recognition in grayscale: Insights into Achromatopsia within Face Recognition Networks

+The previous section presents a quantitative analysis of model performance using both RGB and three-channel grayscale (R=G=B) training sets.
+This section shifts to a more qualitative exploration of the role of color in face recognition networks.

-\section{Is HSV Color Space Better Than RGB?}
+\subsection{Is HSV Color Space Better Than RGB?}

 RGB is the universal format for color images in face recognition pipelines.
-However, results in the previous sections may motivate the question of whether a different color space might enable the network to learn more from the color images.
+However, our results above may motivate the question of whether a different color space could enable the network to learn more from color images.
 RGB can be viewed as having the disadvantage of not explicitly separating chromaticity and luminosity.
-This limitation could be problematic when dealing with web-scraped images that are captured under varying lighting conditions.
-To investigate whether a color space that separates chroma and luma can enable to network to learn more from color, we ran a parallel set of experiments with color images converted to HSV (Hue, Saturation, Value) color space for training and testing.
+HSV (Hue, Saturation, Value) can be viewed as having a possible advantage in that luma information is isolated in one plane (value), and chroma (color) in the other two (hue and saturation).
+To investigate whether separating chroma and luma can enable the network to learn more from color, we ran a parallel set of experiments with color images converted to HSV for training and testing.
 Since RGB and HSV both consist of three channels, no change is needed in the CNN architecture.
-The advantage of HSV for this experiment is that luma information is isolated in one plane (value), and chroma (color) in the other two planes (hue and saturation).
-Potentially, this could enable the network to better exploit color, if it is indeed relevant for the task.

 We trained and tested ArcFace and AdaFace using an HSV version of the ``color-cleaned" subset of WebFace4M.
-Results of this experiment are in the last row of the ArcFace and AdaFace sections of Table \ref{tab:results}.
-Representing color in HSV does not result in consistently better or worse accuracy than RGB.
-ArcFace accuracy is marginally higher for HSV than for RGB on LFW, and is the same on CAL-FW.
-In the other instances, HSV accuracy is marginally worse that the corresponding RGB accuracy.
-A more detailed analysis of which HSV planes the HSV-trained model primarily relied on is presented in the next section.
+Results in Table \ref{tab:hsv} show that HSV does not consistently result in better or worse accuracy than RGB, except for the shallower ResNet-18 model, where the model trained and tested on HSV is consistently lower.
+We hypothesize that shallower models like ResNet-18 are unable to adeptly capture the representation shift from RGB to HSV.
+HSV encodes color information differently, adding additional relationships between Hue, Saturation, and Value that the models need to learn.
+A more detailed analysis of which HSV planes the HSV-trained model primarily relies on is presented in the next section.